maxie1059/nao_ros/README.md

 7) (optional) To see the robot in Rviz, simply `rosrun rviz rviz`.
 Make sure to change fixed frame into base_link and add..robot model

-8) Finally, download my code NAOtest (where NAO will move and talk at the same time), put it in any package and..
+8) Finally, write some python scripts with NAO API, put it in any package and rosrun it.
 ```
 rosrun <package> <script>
 ```
-For example:
+For example, I put my script NAOtest in package called hello_world:
 ```
 rosrun hello_world NAOtest
 ```